-The board encourages the company's employees to raise ethical issues and to report any breaches of the regulations they encounter.
+The board encourages the company's employees to raise ethical issues and to report any breaches of the rules they encounter.
 The internal audit function is an independent whistleblowing channel with the right and duty to report to the board.
+The guidelines were adjusted in 2017 as a result of amendments to the Working Environment Act in that contracted employees are also entitled to report improprieties in the activities.

 Petoro expects its partners and contractors/ suppliers to maintain the same ethical standards set for its own business operations.

 Petoro's standard contractual terms incorporate requirements that contractors/suppliers must execute the assignment with a high level of professionalism and in accordance with high ethical standards.
 An extract from the company's guidelines on business ethics is incorporated into all Petoro's standard contracts as a normative standard.
-The management committee in each joint venture is responsible for considering and making decisions regarding issues related to the procurement and contract strategy.
+The management committee in each joint venture is responsible for considering and deciding issues related to the procurement and contract strategy.